OneDrive/onedrive-api-docs/auth/msa_oauth.md

 by using the refresh token (if available) or by repeating the authentication request from the beginning.

-**Note:** `authentication_token` value returned as part of response in Code flow - Step 2 and 3 is a legacy token that Microsoft Account OAuth flow returns and is not used anywhere in OneDrive API.
+**Note:** `authentication_token` value returned as part of response in Code flow - Step 2 and 3 is a legacy token that Microsoft Account OAuth flow returns and is not used anywhere in OneDrive API Version 1.
 We recommend you to ignore it.

 ## Sign the user out
 To sign a user out, make a call to the authorization web service using this URL.